 North Carolina's economy continues to trend upward as labor markets have strengthened, household conditions have improved, and housing market indicators have moved in a positive direction.
-The Cape Fear region continues to have slower economic growth in comparison to other parts of the state and country.
-North Carolina's December 2021 unemployment rate decreased from 6.2% in December of 2020 to 3.7%, and is below the national rate of 3.9%.
+Increases in interest rates have slowed economic activity modestly and the Cape Fear region continues to have overall slower economic growth in comparison to other parts of the state and country.
+North Carolina's December 2022 unemployment rate decreased from 4.1% in December of 2021 to 3.9%, but is above the national rate of 3.5%.
 The unemployment rate in Southeastern North Carolina is higher than the state average.
 Of the 12 counties in Southeastern North Carolina that the Association serves, 67% are ranked by the North Carolina Department of Commerce as Tier 1, or most distressed in terms of economic wellbeing, 8% are ranked as Tier 2, or moderately distressed, and 25% are ranked as Tier 3, or least distressed.

-Overall, the farm sector profitability is expected to decrease in 2022 caused by higher input costs and labor changes.
-Additionally, COVID-19, slower global economic growth, and unprecedented government support has injected volatility into the outlook.
+The farm sector profitability is expected to decrease in 2023 caused by higher input costs and reduced government payments for the Cape Fear region.
+Additionally, higher inflation, slower global economic growth, and the rising interest rate environment has injected volatility into the outlook.
 Liquidity in the balance sheet has eroded for many farmers and has created the need for debt restructuring and additional borrowing by some.
-Many farmers are being supported by government payments designed to offset impacts of trade policy, COVID-19, and other atypical events.
+Many farmers that were being supported by government payments designed to offset impacts of trade policy, COVID-19, and other atypical events have seen these payments decrease.

-The swine and poultry segments, the largest commodity exposures in our portfolio, remain profitable due to lower feed costs, but face headwinds due to rising facility costs.
+The swine and poultry segments, the largest commodity exposures in the portfolio, remain profitable due to lower feed costs, but face headwinds due to rising facility costs.
 The swine industry faces more certainty than in previous years, after support for the North Carolina Right to Farm Act remained intact.
 Significant poultry sector expansion has slowed in the Cape Fear region.
 Disease outbreaks have slowed for livestock farmers and are being managed by proper biosecurity; however, continued diligence is needed.
 Production levels have created large supplies of hogs and poultry.
 A strong US dollar and trade policy pose as potential threats as the export market plays a significant role in maintaining current price levels.

-Crop production, the third largest portion of the loan portfolio, has rebounded under favorable weather conditions and increases in commodity prices.
-Input costs remain high for most crops.
+Crop production, the third largest portion of the loan portfolio, has rebounded under favorable weather conditions.
+However, input costs remain high for most crops.
 Commodity prices are forecast to remain stable in the near term.
 Tobacco production has seen further contraction and a subset of farmers are exiting as a result.

-Farm real estate values increased during 2020-2021; continued shortages of quality farm land and used equipment will have the potential to continue to push asset values higher in 2022.
+Farm real estate values increased during 2021-2022; continued shortages of quality farm land and used equipment will have the potential to continue to push asset values higher in 2023.

-Credit quality reflects the challenging lending environment with 95.90% rated acceptable, which is an increase from last year.
-Loans classified as other assets especially mentioned, currently collectible but exhibiting some potential weakness, decreased from last year to 2.90%.
-Loans classified as substandard, those exhibiting serious weaknesses in repayment capacity, equity and/or loan performance, increased from last year to 1.20%.
-Management expects credit quality to remain strong in most segments during 2022 as Cape Fear Farm Credit's financial performance continues to be strong.
+Credit quality reflects the challenging lending environment with 97.17% rated acceptable, which is an increase from last year.
+Loans classified as other assets especially mentioned, currently collectible but exhibiting some potential weakness, decreased from last year to 2.18%.
+Loans classified as substandard, those exhibiting serious weaknesses in repayment capacity, equity and/or loan performance, decreased from last year to 0.65%.

-Our Association's loan officers, with the support and direction of our senior leadership team, have successfully navigated the challenges of operating in difficult economic conditions.
-We continue to adhere to our mission to be the lender of choice to all of agriculture and our rural communities.
-Our expertise in agricultural and rural lending allows us to help our customerowners through the fluctuations and uncertainties that are prevalent in the agricultural industry today.
+The Association's loan officers, with the support and direction of the senior leadership team, have successfully navigated the challenges of operating in difficult economic conditions.
+Our expertise in agricultural and rural lending allows us to help our customer-owners through the fluctuations and uncertainties that are prevalent in the agricultural industry today.